 The Library overflows with contemporary spaces, colours and quality environments.
-There is an enormous overall improvment in the facilities for students with a sense of openness for learning in the 21st Century including versatile charging stations, cafe, silent study zones and a media room with video editing booths.
+There is an enormous overall improvement in the facilities for students with a sense of openness for learning in the 21st Century including versatile charging stations, cafe, silent study zones and a media room with video editing booths.
 The furniture was specified together with our designs realised under the highly effective account management of Lee Woodall from Broadstock.

 This first set of images are reproduced with the kind permission of Broadstock:

-Ground floor, orignally called the High Demand Collection, this area is for short term use, visible group study, generally a noisier space with quick access computers.
+Ground floor, originally called the High Demand Collection, this area is for short term use, visible group study, generally a noisier space with quick access computers.
 Curves were very important here to break the otherwise linear layout.

 This is the Library lounge, opposite the cafe, with a more classic suite of furniture and finishes.
-Note the key piece, oak table for students to sit at on stools ‘alone together’.
+Note the key piece, oak table for students to sit at on stools ‘alone together’

 Adjacent to the Library lounge is this accessible study space that is open to all without the need to pass through the gates.
-A mixture of furniture pieces provding that much needed variety and enough space for different work methods.
+A mixture of furniture pieces providing that much needed variety and enough space for different work methods.